 10 Tips For A Better Night’s Sleep

-I’ve found that implementing as many of the tips below to be the biggest help in regulating my sleep.
+I’ve found that implementing as many of the tips below is the biggest help in regulating my sleep.
 There are always events in life that can throw this off.
-But as quickly as I can I try and get back into my routine.
+But as quickly as I can, I try to get back into my routine.

 If you have trouble sleeping, whether it’s falling asleep or staying asleep that’s a constant problem, try these tips before turning to medication.
-Even though sleep medicine can definitely help, they come with many health risks of their own.
-Some of these side effects include- a change in appetite, dizziness, drowsiness, dry mouth, abdominal pain or discomfort as well as headaches and strange dreams.
+Even though sleep medicine can definitely help, it comes with many health risks of its own.
+Some of these side effects include- a change in appetite, dizziness, drowsiness, dry mouth, abdominal pain or discomfort, as well as headaches and strange dreams.
 Better to avoid the possibility of these side effects if you can and try these 10 tips for a better night’s sleep instead.

 10 Tips For A Better Night’s Sleep